David J. Cord

 Electric growth in Asia

-Visedo has made such an impact by focusing on powerful hybrid and electric systems, such as for the maritime, public transport and heavy machinery industries.
+Visedo has made an impact by focusing on powerful hybrid and electric systems, such as for the maritime, public transport and heavy machinery industries.
 These power systems need to operate efficiently and reliably in tough conditions.

 The company holds a number of records in this sector, such as powering the first fully electric bus in Helsinki.
 Elsewhere, in the maritime industry, it signed a deal to power the world’s first electric hybrid trimaran and the first electric hybrid ferry in Asia.